Astros-Dodgers World Series Game 5: The moments that made us lose our damn mind

 10. The sixth home run

 Brian McCann has had an awful time with left-handed pitching this season.
-He'd been bad, period, in the postseason, batting a mere .181/.257/.309 entering Game 5.
+He had been bad, period, in the postseason, batting a mere .181/.257/.309 entering Game 5.
 At this point he's in the lineup for his defense, and that's about it.
-So when Dodgers lefty Tony Cingrani fired a 96-mph fastball right at Austin Barnes' glove on the inside corner, you'd figure McCann would have no shot.
-But Cingrani's 1-0 offering marked the second straight inside fastball he'd thrown, giving McCann a pattern to work with.
-The Dodgers catcher made no mistake with the pitch, lofting it into the right-field seats and giving the Astros a 12-9 lead in the eighth.
+So when Dodgers lefty Tony Cingrani fired a 96 mph fastball right at Austin Barnes' glove on the inside corner, you figured McCann would have no shot.
+But Cingrani's 1-0 offering marked the second straight inside fastball he had thrown, giving McCann a pattern to work with.
+The Astros catcher made no mistake with the pitch, lofting it into the right-field seats and giving the Astros a 12-9 lead in the eighth.

 By this point in the game, everyone seemed almost numb to long balls, and McCann's blow figured to put the game on ice.
 Oh, how wrong that would prove to be.